-The most important predictors for the current GTGR model were maximum temperature of the warmest month (15.5%; Fig 4), mean temperature of the wettest quarter (15.3%), mean temperature in the driest quarter (7.2%), and distance to coasts (6.8%).
+The most important predictors for the current great-tailed grackle model were maximum temperature of the warmest month (15.5%; Fig 4), mean temperature of the wettest quarter (15.3%), mean temperature in the driest quarter (7.2%), and distance to coasts (6.8%).
 Habitat suitability increased as the maximum temperature of the warmest month, mean temperature of the wettest quarter, and mean temperature of the driest quarter increased, while suitability was negatively related to the distance to coasts (Fig 5, Fig S3).
-Our model indicates that the ideal habitats for GTGR are warm areas not too far from coasts.
+Our model predicts that the ideal habitats for great-tailed grackles are warm areas not too far from coasts.

-The historic model for GTGR disagreed on the importance and effect of several predictors, supporting a niche shift for the species.
+The historic model for the great-tailed grackle disagreed on the importance and effect of several predictors, supporting a change in habitat associations.
 The historic model agreed with the current model on the high importance of the maximum temperature of the warmest month (9.8%, Fig 4) and mean temperature of the wettest quarter (17.0%).
 However, the historic model prioritized the precipitation in the driest month (9.9% vs. 5.9% in the current model) and the distance to fresh water (7.9% vs. 2.7% in the current model), and not the distance to coasts (4.5%) nor the mean temperature in the driest quarter (4.3%).
 Habitat suitability increased as precipitation in the driest month increased, while the current model predicted the opposite trend (Fig 5).
 Habitat suitability was also greatest near fresh water, while the current model predicted little effect of the distance to fresh water.
-The two models also disagree on which land cover class was most important for GTGR.
+The two models also disagree on which land cover class was most important for great-tailed grackles.
 Urban cover was most important for the current model (4.8% vs. 3.6% in the historic model), while grassland cover (4.7% vs. 1.5% in the current model) was most important for the historic model.
 While habitat suitability increased as urban cover increased for both models, the current model reached its maximum suitability by 25% urban cover, while the historic model did not reach similar suitability until almost 100% urban cover.
-The faster rate of suitability increase in the current model indicates that GTGR can use a wide variety of urban habitats, from moderate to highly urbanized areas, while the historic model indicates that GTGR only prefer highly urbanized habitat.
-Our models indicate that GTGR has shifted toward more arid habitat with greater variability in urban cover.
+The faster rate of suitability increase in the current model indicates that great-tailed grackles were found across a wide variety of urban habitats, from moderate to highly urbanized areas, while the historic model indicates that great-tailed grackles were preferentially found in highly urbanized habitat.
+Our models predict that the great-tailed grackle is currently found in more arid habitat with greater variability in urban cover than 40 years ago.